Frequently Asked Questions

 Please call our office and let us know as soon as possible.
 If you would like us to arrange for aftercare, the doctor can keep the scheduled appointment and take your pet into their care to make arrangements for cremation.

 We typically do not place a traditional intravenous (IV) catheter for our euthanasia appointments, however, in some circumstances, a butterfly catheter may be used by the doctor.
 If an IV catheter was placed by your pet’s regular veterinarian prior to our visit, our doctor may use this for the euthanasia injection.

 Yes, it is important to us that an owner knows they have the flexibility to cancel an appointment if their situation changes.
 We greatly appreciate a phone call or email to our office as soon as you know that you won’t be needing us so that we may open up that appointment to help another family.
-There will be a $100 fee incurred for cancellations within two hours of our scheduled arrival time and a $330 fee incurred if the doctor arrives at your home and our services are declined. *Please note that this fee will not apply if a cancellation is made due to symptoms of illness in light of COVID-19*
+There will be a $100 fee incurred for cancellations within two hours of our scheduled arrival time and a $400 fee incurred if the doctor arrives at your home and our services are declined.

 While this topic is of interest for some pet owners, veterinarians are legally unable to offer advice on the use of marijuana or hemp-based products at this time.